Leave a Message

 Why Honesty Matters in Pricing

-A Realtor who gives an inflated price just to win the listing may create problems later.
-If the price is not supported by the market, the home may sit, require reductions, and eventually sell for less than it might have with a more accurate launch strategy.
+A Realtor who inflates the price simply to win the listing may create problems later.
+If the market does not support the price, the home may sit, require price reductions, and ultimately sell for less than it might have with a stronger launch strategy.

-A good Realtor wants you to understand the market before you make decisions.
-That includes the strengths of your home, the challenges, the competition, and the likely buyer response.
+A good Realtor wants you to understand the market before making decisions.
+That includes your home's strengths, potential challenges, competing listings, and likely buyer response.

-In a selective market, honest guidance is a major advantage.
+In a selective market, honest guidance is a significant advantage.

 How Pricing Affects Negotiation

-The list price can influence the entire negotiation.
+The list price influences the entire negotiation process.

-A well-priced home may create confidence.
-Buyers may feel they need to act.
-Agents may be more comfortable recommending it.
-Offers may come in stronger because the value is clear.
+A well-priced home creates confidence.
+Buyers are more likely to act quickly, agents feel comfortable recommending it, and offers often come in stronger because the value is clear.

-An overpriced home may invite low offers or no offers.
-Buyers may feel they have leverage because the home has been sitting.
-They may ask for more concessions, repairs, or price reductions.
-The seller may feel frustrated because the response does not match expectations.
+An overpriced home can invite low offers—or no offers at all.
+Buyers may assume they have leverage because the property has been sitting on the market.
+They may request additional concessions, repairs, or price reductions.

 What Buyers Should Know About Online Home Values